nesfit/bonnet-ics-library/imadics/source/IcsMonitor/Readme.md

   -f|--output-format <value>  A format of the output.
 Can be one of Json, Csv, Yaml, Markdown.
 Default is Json.
 ```

-The command enables to test flows in the capture traffic provided as packet capture file:
+The command tests the flows in the captured traffic provided as a packet capture file:

 ```
 IcsMonitor Watch-Traffic -r "lemay\attack\characterization_modbus_6RTU_with_operate.pcap" -p "profiles\6RTU_with_operate.profile.zip" -f csv > "results\6RTU_with_operate.csv"